 Being a leader means a whole lot of communication, both in terms of clearly articulating what you’re trying to say as well as active listening when others are speaking.
 It takes a great deal of empathy and emotional intelligence to communicate effectively.

-Communication Must Haves
+Communication Must Haves#anchor

 - Assume best intentions from everyone, start with empathy